nloyfer/methPattern/README.md

 # methPattern
-'methPattern' is a pipeline for working with Whole Genome Bisulfite Sequenced (WGBS) data.
+*methPattern* is a pipeline for working with Whole Genome Bisulfite Sequenced (WGBS) data.
-It converts bam files to compact presentation formats.
+It converts bam files to compact presentation formats, keeping only data regarding the CpG sites.

-### Notations
-The CpG sites are indexed and named CpG1, CpG2, …, CpG28217448, according to their order on the human genome ([hg19](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.13/)).
-In order to save space, our formats only keep data regarding these sites, ignoring other nucleotides.
+The CpG sites are prefixed, indexed and named CpG1, CpG2, …, CpG28217448, according to their order on the human genome ([hg19](https://www.ncbi.nlm.nih.gov/assembly/GCF_000001405.13/)).

 ### Input format:
 [bam file](https://samtools.github.io/hts-specs/SAMv1.pdf), generated from fastq using bwa-meth, or bismark, for example.
 ### Output formats: